MikeTroianello/ThyDungeonmanInConsole/README.md

 Find the tabs inside the tools, and click the 'Console' tab.

-If you are using a different browser, just search "Open developer console
+\*If you are using a different browser, just search "Open developer console"

 Once you are in the console, enter the command: